natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-21%20SPS-K%20(Germany).md

 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
 '''Pros:'''

-* Has access to R-3R, R-3S, R-13M1, and R-60 anti-air missiles
+* Has access to R-3R, R-3S, R-13M1, and R-60 air-to-air missiles
-* Decent radar to slave R-60s
+* Decent radar to slave R-60s for easier target locking
-* In a downtier, it can dominate hard with its gun and flight characteristics
+* In a downtier, it can dominate with its gun and flight characteristics
-* Fast plane
+* Quick plane with good speed for its br
 * Decent manoeuvrability at high speed
-* Ballistic computer for rockets
+* Ballistic computer for rockets, making it good for quick attack runs on ground targets

 '''Cons:'''

-* Bad energy retention
+* Bad energy retention in turns
-* Poor acceleration
+* Poor acceleration making to plane hard to fly in turnfights
 * Has to give up the gun for flare/chaff pod
-* Suffers in uptiers
+* Hard to make use out of in uptier matches
 * RWR is only working in the rear, not all around
 * Gun runs out of ammo quickly due to high rate of fire and low ammunition storage